nadezdatsygankova/aleksandra-reading-journal/README.md

-# 📚 Nadia's Reading Journal
+# 📚 Aleksandra's Reading Journal

-**Eyes on Pages, Ears on Stories** — Books I've read, audiobooks I've heard, and moments in between.
+**Where Pages Burn and Dragons Whisper** — Stories I read, legends I hear, with rain tapping the window and tea in hand.

 A beautiful, modern reading journal built with React that lets you track your books with markdown files - just like a blog!

 ## Features

 - 📖 **Markdown-Based**: Write your book reviews in markdown files
-- 🖼️ **Cover Images**: Automatic covers from Open Library API
+- 🖼️ **Cover Images**: Beautiful covers from various sources
 - 🔍 **Search & Filter**: Search by title, author, or tags.
 Filter by status and rating
 - 🏷️ **Tags**: Organize books with hashtags
 - 🌙 **Dark Mode**: Toggle dark/light theme